zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{\partial}{\partial t} \rho_f(\bm{r}, t).
 $$

-The first equation tells us that the divergence of the magnetic field is does not change over time.
+The first equation tells us that the divergence of the magnetic field does not change over time.
 Assuming that the sources of the field have existed for a finite amount of time, the constant of integration is zero, which is consistent with Eqn.
 1.14.2.
 Eqn.
 1.19.2 can be reduced to 1.14.4 in the same manner.

 At the microscopic scale, all matter is continuous \[[28](#references) (ch.
 1.4), [30](#references) (ch.
 I-D)\].
 However, it is often convenient to introduce a macroscopic discontinuity to approximate a very rapid (yet continuous) variation of material properties.
 At the *optical interface*, the fields must satisfy the [boundary conditions](https://en.wikipedia.org/wiki/Interface_conditions_for_electromagnetic_fields) \[[6](#references) (ch.
 1.1.3), [7](#references) (ch.
 2.10), [8](#references) (ch.
 2.2)\].
 If $\bm{n\_{12}}$ is a unit normal vector pointing from region 1 to region 2, the normal components of the fields must be such that